The Process of Decontaminating Drinking Water

 These two are often the initial steps when it comes to treating water.
 Chemicals having positive charges will be added to water.
 These chemicals and their positive charges will neutralize that negative charge that dirt along with other types of dissolved particles the water contains.
 When this happens, those particles and the chemicals bind to form bigger particles, known as floc.

-Water fluoridation in communities help with preventing tooth decay effectively and safely.
+Water fluoridation in communities helps with preventing tooth decay effectively and safely.
 It’s been named one of the 20th century’s 10 best achievements when it comes to public health.

 Water Treatment in Households